ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 ## Tools

-While wirting this tutorial the following tools have been used:
+While writing this tutorial the following tools have been used:

 - Mac OS X 10.9.1
 - Maven 3.1.1 (Installed with [Homebrew](http://brew.sh/))